Model | Design | Threat Assessment | Threat Modeling

 Your threat modeling methodology includes at least diagramming, threat identification, design flaw mitigations, and how to validate your threat model artifacts.
 Your threat model diagram allows a detailed understanding of the environment and the mechanics of the application.
 You discover threats to your application with checklists, such as STRIDE or more organization-specific threats.
 For identified design flaws (ranked according to risk for your organization), you add mitigating controls to support stakeholders in dealing with particular threats.
 Define what triggers updating a threat model, for example, a technology change or deployment of an application in a new environment.

 Feed the output of threat modeling to the defect management process for adequate follow-up.
-Capture the threat modeling artifacts with tools that are used by your application teams.
+Capture the threat modeling artifacts with tools used by your application teams.

 Question

-Do you use a standard methodology, aligned on your application risk levels?
+Do you use a standard methodology, aligned with your application risk levels?

 Quality criteria